Cascade-Zero123: One Image to Highly Consistent 3D with Self-Prompted Nearby Views

 \section{Limitation and Conclusion}

 \paragraph{Limitation} \name is based on the pre-trained Zero-1-to-3 model~\cite{liu2023zero1to3}.
 For cases that are extremely difficult for Zero-1-to-3, \name has limited ability to handle.
-The first one lies in the deeply occluded samples.
 With 2D image input, it is challenging to figure out the exact overlap, so even with nearby views, the overlapping parts may still appear to be stuck together.
 The 3D depth information will be lost and a flat structure will be potentially learned.
 Additionally, Zero-1-to-3 is sensitive to camera pose elevation.
 Therefore, \name also struggles with input images that have a high elevation.
 While our model has already achieved performance and consistency improvement compared to previous models, there are still some potential future directions, \eg enhancing \name by incorporating attention between multiple views as~\cite{shi2023mvdream} and involving multi-modal conditioning information, \eg depth or normal.

-\paragraph{Conclusion} In this paper, we propose a \name network using self-prompted nearby views. \name utilizes Zero-1-to-3 as an additional prior constraint, which modifies the one-to-one generation mode of Zero-1-to-3 and retains the generalized capability as well.
-With the proposed self-prompted mode, self-prompted views are used as input without the need for additional modules for training.
-This allows \name to improve the geometric and visual consistency of Zero-1-to-3.